straup/whereonearth-metropolitan-area/meta/README.md

 each record.

-There is quite a lot of /overlap between Urban (metropolitan) Areas and Populated Places so this file is included as a point of reference.
+There is quite a lot of /overlap between Urban (metropolitan) Areas and Populated Places.
+Specifically the latter should contain a pointer to the former in their hierarchy.
+So, this file is included as a point of reference.

 _Not all NE records have [Geonames](http://www.geonames.org/) IDs associated with them._